dsinghal09/spring-jpa-es-demo/README.md

 DELETE /employees/{id}

+The app defines following CRUD APIs that connect to Elasticsearch with ElasticsearchRepository

+GET /products/repo

+GET /products/repo/{productId}

+POST /products/repo

+DELETE /products/repo/{productId}

-The app defines following CRUD APIs that connect to Oracle Database
+The app also defines following CRUD APIs that connect to Elasticsearch with ElasticsearchOperations

+GET /products/{name}

+POST /products

+**Rest APIs Testing**

+The app contains Unit testing for both Controller and Repository using Mockito.